 This situation remained virtually unchanged until the middle of 1946, when a wide-ranging process of vetting of the MO functionaries was conducted.
 Even the smallest suspicion of collaborating with underground organizations was sufficient enough to remove the functionary from within the ranks of the MO.
 Even in the first half of 1950s, the Special Purpose Department IV, of the Voivodeship Command of the People’s Militia (pol. abbr.
 KWMO) in Rzeszów suspected, and for a good reason, that several militia men were collaborating with the WiN units.

 III.
-The Home Army (AK) and Freedom and Independence (Wolnosc i Niezawislosc - WiN) Counterintelligence activities within their own ranks.
+The Home Army (AK) and Freedom and Independence (Wolnosc i Niezawislosc - WiN) Counterintelligence activities within their own ranks

-During the Nazi occupation, the counterintelligence of AK (Home Army) and Freedom And Independence (WiN) applied several preventive methods to avert penetration of its ranks by the German spies, and collaborators.
+During the German occupation, the counterintelligence of AK (Home Army) and Freedom And Independence (WiN) applied several preventive methods to avert penetration of its ranks by the German spies, and collaborators.
 Among other methods utilized by the AK/WiN counterintelligence, was baiting underground soldiers through fictitious recruitment attempts [into the German intelligence], following by a vetting process conducted by an independent counterintelligence underground unit(s).
 A wide ranging initiative to prevent the so called “big mouth” incidents, to which many arrests conducted by the German occupier were attributed, was also conducted.
-Additionally, the postal service in the Nazi occupied Poland, was also for the most part, under control of the Home Army intelligence and counterintelligence, whose members were able to snatch majority of the reports mailed by collaborators wanting to squeal on the underground to the German authorities.
+Additionally, the postal service in the German occupied Poland, was also for the most part, under control of the Home Army intelligence and counterintelligence, whose members were able to snatch majority of the reports mailed by collaborators wanting to squeal on the underground to the German authorities.
 After the Soviets entered Polish territory, these types of activities almost disappeared.

 The additional difference between activities against German and those against the Russian intelligence apparatus was employment of the so called “quarantine”, that is, each and every AK soldier arrested by the German occupier, who was either released, or who escaped from captivity, had to provide a detailed report to his superiors.
 (38) Only after circumstances of his release, or his escape, were verified by the counterintelligence unit, only then was he able to return to the conspiratorial work; those activities after rejoining the underground, were however, very limited.